anandojha/anandojha.github.io/_pages/cv.md

 ### Reviewer for the Journal of Biomolecular Structure and Dynamics
 **November 2022 - Present**
-Reviewer for the Journal of Biomolecular Structure and Dynamics.

 ### UC San Diego Chemistry International Friendship Group (CIFG) representative
 **July 2023 - June 2024**